dharneesh013/Steg0/README.md

 # stego
-Basically stego is a Graphical steganography tool used to hide and retrieve secret messages in image format.
-Stego supports for only jpg images.
-Stego can be useful in the purpose of secret communication.
-It is purely developed in python !!
+Stego is a graphical steganography tool written in Python.
+With Stego you can hide information in image files.